MerthinTechnologies/push-ced-artifact-action/README.md

 ### `cli-token`

-**Required** CloudEdgeDistribution CLI token.
-Use `ced login --ci` to obtain a CLI token.
+CloudEdgeDistribution CLI token.
+If not specified it'll try to resolve the CLI token from environment variable `CED_CLI_TOKEN`.

 ### `environment`

-Environment to use in CloudEdgeDistribution, if not specified will use the default environment in ced.json
+Environment to use in CloudEdgeDistribution.
+If not specified it'll try to resolve it from environment variable `CED_ENVIRONMENT`, it'll use the default environment in ced.json otherwise.

 ### `version`